Nikon D600 vs D700

 Studio photographers will appreciate that the Nikon D700 (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D600 and the D700 have been discontinued, but can regularly be found used on eBay.
+Both the D600 and the D700 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the D600 was followed by the Nikon D610.
+Further information on the features and operation of the D600 and D700 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Nikon D700 Manual.

 So what is the bottom line?
 Is the Nikon D600 better than the Nikon D700 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.